 - Do you work or live with young children?

-- Have you had a blood transfusion or organ transplant recently?
+- Have you had a blood transfusion or organ, bone marrow or stem cell transplant recently?

-- Do you have a medical condition that compromises your immune system, such as HIV or AIDS?
+- Do you have a medical condition that might weaken your immune system, such as HIV or AIDS?

 - Are you receiving chemotherapy?

 - Are you pregnant or breast-feeding?